 School District U-46's Board of Education adopted the 80:20 Dual Language Program in July 2014.
-It includes Dual Language programming from pre-K through 12th grade.
-The Dual Language Program mirrors and honors the linguistic and cultural diversity of our learning community.
+It includes Dual Language programming from preschool through 12th grade.
+The Dual Language program mirrors and honors the linguistic and cultural diversity of our learning community.
 Students are able to develop high levels of academic and language proficiency in their home and target languages.
 The District's adopted curricula are taught through interactive approaches that ensure students learn academic content while developing both languages.

-Non-English Learners are invited to participate in Dual Language as an enrichment program, according to the selection criteria established by the District, at sites that offer Two-Way Dual Language classrooms.
+This is an enrichment program for all students, and non-English learners are invited to participate according to the selection criteria established by the District at sites that offer Two-Way Dual Language classrooms.